Learn how the One Big Beautiful Act affects student loans.

 Provisional/Conditional admitted students who are not yet fully accepted into their program may receive one year of federal student financial aid, but the annual limit is $12,500 in Federal Direct Subsidized and Unsubsidized Loans combined, with a maximum of $5,500 available in a Federal Direct Subsidized loan.
 Provisional students do not qualify for Graduate PLUS loans.

-NOTE: If you are enrolled in less than two courses in any term, you are not eligible for Federal Direct Student Loans for that term.
-You may want to consider borrowing through a private/alternative loan program.
+NOTE: If you are enrolled in at least 4.5 credits/term during the Fall and Spring terms (or 3 credits during the Summer term), you are eligible for Federal Direct Student Loans for that term.
+If you are enrolled in fewer credits than you may want to consider borrowing through a private/alternative loan program.

 Yes, but you first must complete the FAFSA so that we can determine your eligibility for lower interest Federal Direct Subsidized and Unsubsidized student loans.
 If you have an additional need after that, you may apply for a Federal Direct Graduate PLUS loan.